Maynard Olson

 Maynard Victor Olson is an American chemist and molecular biologist.
-As a professor of genome sciences and medicine at the University of Washington, be became a specialist in the genetics of cystic fibrosis, and one of the founders of the Human Genome Project.
+As a professor of genome sciences and medicine at the University of Washington, he became a specialist in the genetics of cystic fibrosis, and one of the founders of the Human Genome Project.
 During his years at Washington University in St. Louis, he also led efforts to develop yeast artificial chromosomes that allowed for the study of large portions of the human genome.

 Early life and education

 Olson was born and raised in Bethesda, Maryland, where he was educated through their public school system.
 Upon graduating from high school, he received his undergraduate degree from California Institute of Technology (Caltech) and his doctoral degree in inorganic chemistry from Stanford University in 1970.
 During his time at Caltech, he attended lectures by Richard Feynman which he said was a "memorable experience."